TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | 24 | Reserved |  |  |

 Sudo code For Timestamp:
-If Encoded Value > Tenths of seconds since the current hour at time of receipt then
+If Encoded Value > Tenths of seconds since the current hour at time of receipt <br>

+then

-    Value Tenths = tenths of seconds since previous hour else
+    Value Tenths = tenths of seconds since previous hour

+else

     ValueTenths = tenths of seconds since current hour

 Table 1: Vertical Accuracy